DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 I had some reservations before when using `kprobe`s, as there are no stability guarantees for them, _we_ need to provide the guarantees!
 Meaning that we get to add integration testing for each supported kernel version, yay.

-I've [written](https://blog.davidv.dev/posts/abusing-firecracker/#running-tests)[^firetest] a little bit about [firetest](https://github.com/DavidVentura/firetest) (a tool to run a binary inside a vm) before, and now is a great time to put it in use:
+I've [written](https://blog.davidv.dev/posts/abusing-firecracker/#running-tests) a little bit about [firetest](https://github.com/DavidVentura/firetest) (a tool to run a binary inside a vm) before[^firetest], and now is a great time to put it in use:

 [^firetest]: The examples are even the same!
 Just don't compare the publication dates.